Achievable logoAchievable logo

 Aortic dissection

-ABI or ankle-brachial index is calculated as the ratio of systolic pressure in the ankle to brachial pressure, in the supine position.
-Normal ratio is greater than 1.
-The presence of an ABI less than 0.9 is consistent with PVD.
-In severe disease, ABI is < 0.5.
+ABI (ankle-brachial index) is calculated as the ratio of systolic pressure in the ankle to brachial pressure, measured in the supine position.
+A normal ratio is greater than 1.
+An ABI less than 0.9 is consistent with PVD; in severe disease, ABI is < 0.5.
 Pressure is measured by doppler ultrasound at the brachial artery and posterior tibial artery.
 Arteriography is the gold standard for diagnosis.

 Sign up for free to take 4 quiz questions on this topic